President's Bio & CV

 Jill Tiefenthaler became Colorado College’s 13th president on July 1, 2011.

 President Tiefenthaler is originally from Iowa, where she grew up on a farm and worked for her family’s popcorn business before attending Saint Mary’s College in South Bend, Indiana.
 She is married to Kevin Rask, a research professor in economics at Colorado College.
-They have two teenaged children, Olivia and Owen.
+They have two children, Olivia ‘21 and Owen.